readthedocs/readthedocs.org/docs/yaml-config.rst

 * Default: ``[]``
 * Type: List

-List of `extra requirements`_ sections to install, additionnaly to the `package default dependencies`_.
+List of `extra requirements`_ sections to install, additionally to the `package default dependencies`_.
 Only works if ``python.pip_install`` option above is set to ``True``.